- 1. Havit RGB Headphones Stand with 2 USB Ports

 A more traditional stand model has a base that sits flat on your desk and then has a hook or frame on the top, which is where you rest the headset.
 This is the best option to get if you want to have your headphones proudly on display or if you need USB capabilities in the stand.
 These are the most common designs.

-The material used in headphone stands varies model to model.
+The material used in headphone stands varies from model to model.
 The most popular material is a high-quality aluminum alloy, as it is strong but lightweight, so performs well when creating a portable yet sturdy tool.
 It is also easy to manipulate in production, which keeps the costs down.
 You may find some stands made from wood, giving you a quirky and durable design, but these will be the bulkiest and sometimes more expensive models.

 Whichever material and design you get, it is important to select a stand that has a rubber or silicone base.
 This will ensure it doesn’t slip while in use and doesn’t leave any marks or scratches on your table.
 The arm or hook that will support your headphones should also have some form of padding to prevent any scratches to your device.
+Matching your large mouse pads and headphone stands is something you might want to take into consideration.

 The best headphone stands will support a range of headset sizes, so compatibility may not be a concern for you, especially if you have a relatively standard headset.